Example of a query module written in C++

 }

-) procedure, named get
+, named get

-and it yields the computed random walk as a Path
+): the starting node and random walk length, and it will yield the computed random walk as a Path

-by relationships) in the random_walk
+(sequence of nodes connected by relationships) in the random_walk

 result field.